SOS Children's Villages: Medical and Social Centres

 There are 576 SOS Social Centres – 152 in Africa, 169 in Latin America, 115 in Asia and 89 in Eastern Europe, the rest are in Western Europe.
 Between them they help over 150,000 orphaned and vulnerable children and their families.
 SOS Social Centres help families, especially women and children, to escape from the poverty trap.
 Many of these are interchangeable with Family Strengthening Programmes.
 They also help young people to become independent.
 In addition they help communities to help themselves.
 Each SOS Social Centre is designed to meet local needs.
 For example in Belarus, the SOS Social Centre helps children and families affected by radiation sickness after the nuclear reactor disaster at Chernobyl in 1986.

 Click on a continent below, or select a title on the right, to read more about the community based projects that SOS Children runs worldwide.
-See about SOS Children for details of how to help the work of SOS Children around the world.
+See about SOS Children's Villages for details of how to help our work around the world.